 This early metal detector technology hasn’t been produced much in decades.
 In its day, it was simple to make and produce.
 They are sometimes referred to as “universal detectors” because of the range of targets you could detect with one machine.
 Modern technology made them obsolete.

 If you feel like a real challenge (or at least an education), here’s a video I found on how to build one today.

-How deep can you expect to find things with a metal detector?
+How deep can a metal detector go?
 It varies, but a good rule of thumb is approximately as deep as the coil diameter.
 Be aware that there are a number of factors that influence the final answer.
-These include target size, shape, orientation, conductivity/material, soil type, ground slope.
+These include target size, shape, orientation, conductivity/material, soil type, and ground slope.

-- Depth: Generally 4 to maybe 18 inches, though there are some high-cost models that can hit up to 65″
+- Depth: Generally 4 to maybe 18 inches, though there are some high-cost deep metal detector models that can hit up to 65″

 - These shallower depths are usually the limit of where objects lost within the past several hundred years will be found.